phosphene/rails4.x-reactjs-test-demo/README.md

     $ rspec spec/features/users/sign*  #wildcard
     $ rspec spec/features/users/sign_in_spec.rb  #fullpath

+db problems?

+   $ rake db:migrate RAILS_ENV=test  #or whatever environment: defaults to development

 ##### run development mode

     $ rake db:setup

+to load your seeds

+Currently loads:

-will load your seed admin user so you can sign in.
-It will also run any migrations necessary. check db/seeds.rb for what is loaded
+1. admin user so you can sign in.
+It will also run any migrations necessary. check db/seeds.rb if you wnant to for what is loaded

-    admin password is now "changeme"
+   a. admin password is now "changeme"

-#### start rails server to view app in browser
+#### start rails server in development mode

     $ rails s